Consolidated PBY Catalina: Background

-Initial development

-As American dominance in the Pacific Ocean began to face competition from Japan in the 1930s, the U.S. Navy contracted Consolidated, Martin, and Douglas in October 1933 to build competing prototypes for a patrol flying boat.
+Development of the PBY Catalina can be traced back to the early 1930s, a time in which American dominance in the Pacific Ocean began to face competition from Imperial Japan.
+As part of its response to a potential conflict in this theatre, the United States Navy (USN) opted to invest considerable resources towards the development of long-range flying boats, which had the advantage of being able to land in any suitable waters.
 Naval doctrine of the 1930s and 1940s used flying boats in a wide variety of roles that today are handled by multiple special-purpose aircraft.
-The U.S. Navy had adopted the Consolidated P2Y and Martin P3M models for this role in 1931, but both aircraft were underpowered and hampered by inadequate range and limited payloads.
+In 1931, the service had procured both the Consolidated P2Y and Martin P3M to perform this role, however, both aircraft were relatively underpowered and hampered by inadequate range and limited payloads.

-Consolidated and Douglas both delivered single prototypes of their new designs, the XP3Y-1 and XP3D-1, respectively.
-Consolidated's XP3Y-1 was an evolution of the XPY-1 design that had originally competed unsuccessfully for the P3M contract two years earlier and of the XP2Y design that the Navy had authorized for a limited production run.
-Although the Douglas aircraft was a good design, the Navy opted for Consolidated's because the projected cost was only $90,000 per aircraft.
+Accordingly, in October 1933, the USN contracted Consolidated, Martin, and Douglas to build competing prototypes to meet its needs for a new patrol bomber flying boat.
+These prototypes were designed to provide a relatively long operational range, which was intended to be used to locate and attack enemy transport ships across the sea to disrupt enemy supply lines.
+Both Consolidated and Douglas delivered single prototypes of their new designs, the XP3Y-1 and XP3D-1, respectively.
+The XP3Y-1 was an evolution of the company's earlier XPY-1 design, which had originally competed unsuccessfully for the P3M contract two years earlier and of the XP2Y design that the USN had authorized for a limited production run.
+Although the Douglas-built competitor proved to be a satisfactory design, the USN opted for Consolidated's proposal, largely due to its projected cost being only $90,000 per aircraft.